Best external hard drives in 2024

 -

-Average performance compared to SSD
+Slow performance compared to SSDs

-The 4TB model is compact and weighs just 210g.
+The 4TB model is compact and weighs just 210 g.
 You probably wouldn’t want to try and jam one into a shirt pocket, but they’re almost as portable as a smartphone, just a little chunkier.
+The 1TB Passport is slightly thinner and weighs a mere 120 g if you don't need as much space.

-The 1TB Passport is slightly thinner and weighs a mere 120g if you don't need as much space.
-It is, undoubtedly, the minivan of external hard drives.
 No external power supply is required in order to use WD's drive—plug in the USB cable and start backing up your files.
 You can also install WD's backup software to automate the process.
+Just don't expect SSD-level data transfers but even so, with a peak of 640 MB/s, it's as fast as any internal HDD.

 WD also goes the extra mile with password protection and hardware encryption.
 And if you're looking to make a fashion statement, you can select a My Passport in various color options.